-Our family law solicitors are based in Cambridge, Bedford, and Milton Keynes, and understand that issues relating to Family Law are highly personal and sensitive.
+Our family law solicitors are based in Bedford, Cambridge, Milton Keynes and Sandy and understand that issues relating to Family Law are highly personal and sensitive.
 This is why we aim to deal with all matters in an understanding and compassionate manner.

 Our Family Law team can meet you at any of our offices, or at another office if more convenient, providing a personal accessible service at the time you need it most.
 So if you need a divorce lawyer, advice on separation or child care proceedings, advice on postnuptial or prenup agreements, a wills solicitor or even help with changing your name by deed poll, please get in touch.

 We are members of The Law Society Family Panel and the Solicitors Association of Higher Court Advocates, and two of our solicitors have Children Law Accreditation.

 We always aim to settle matters by negotiation rather than confrontation, in accordance with the best practice guidelines of ‘Resolution’ (the solicitors' Family Law Association), and can offer both mediation and collaborative solutions in order to avoid such situations, if appropriate.

 However, this is not always possible, and should this not be the case you can be sure that you will be represented by one of the region’s leading law firms’ and whenever possible you will be represented by the same solicitor from start to finish, including representation in court.

 No matter what the need our approach remains the same.
 We aim to be conciliatory but firm, practical and non-confrontational, we will approach your case with a reasoned and realistic attitude and will strive to achieve the best possible outcome for you.
 We will protect your interests and keep you informed at all times of our progress, together with the likely cost to you of our work.

 Our approach is pragmatic and we take care to ensure that you understand any terminology or processes that might relate to your particular case.
 We are committed to advising you in plain English both in person and in writing.